-As containers are inherently immutable by design, you never need to worry about corrupted VMs, whereas update scripts might forget to account for some specific configuration or file left on disk.
+As containers are inherently immutable by design, you never need to worry about corrupted VMs, whereas update scripts might forget to account for some specific configuration or file left on the disk.

-You can use Docker containers for monolithic deployment of simpler web applications.
-This improves continuous integration and continuous deployment pipelines and helps achieve deployment-to-production success.
+You can use Docker containers for a monolithic deployment of simpler web applications.
+This approach improves continuous integration and continuous deployment pipelines and helps achieve deployment-to-production success.
 No more “It works on my machine, why does it not work in production?”

 A microservices-based architecture has many benefits, but those benefits come at a cost of increased complexity.
 In some cases, the costs outweigh the benefits, so a monolithic deployment application running in a single container or in just a few containers is a better option.